 Protect Your Teeth From Bruxism

 The best way to safeguard yourself from bruxism is to see your dentist on a regular basis.
 Your dentist can identify the earliest signs of the condition and recommend treatment accordingly.
 Jeffrey D. Clark, DDS, is a leading dentist in the Greater Scottsdale area who is highly skilled and experienced in the creation of custom-fitted occlusal splints.
 He has helped many patients managed their bruxism through the use of custom night guards.
-Call Scottsdale Dental Excellence at 480 585 1853 with any questions about our mouth guards and to schedule an appointment.
+Call Scottsdale Cosmetic Dentistry Excellence at 480 585 1853 with any questions about our mouth guards and to schedule an appointment.